meltyourface/blank/posts/Enochian/Foundations-in-Enochian-Magic-A-Practical-Guide/index.md

 Lesson 2: Understanding the Enochian Magical System

-Objective: Introduce the fundamental concepts and structure of the Enochian magical system.
+**Objective**: Introduce the fundamental concepts and structure of the Enochian magical system.

 A. The Enochian Cosmology
    i.
 The World of Aethyrs